 Will I still be able to return library items after hours to the new Library?

-Yes – there will be an after-hours return chute near the main entrance to the Centre where borrowed items can be returned at any time.
+Yes – there will be an after-hours return box near the main entrance to the Centre where borrowed items can be returned at any time.

-If I borrow library items before the move, where will I return them?
+If I borrowed library items before the move, where will I return them?

 If you accidentally return books to the wrong library, library and school staff will ensure they are returned to their respective homes.